noPerfection/service/PROXY.md

 The second part is the message format.
 This allows supporting any kind of messages; that's different from `message.DefaultMessage()`

-> SDS uses the messages defined as `message.Request` and `message.Reply`.
+> noPerfection uses the messages defined as `message.Request` and `message.Reply`.
 > These messages are sent in the serialized JSON format.
 >
 > But the application may accept a plain text, or BSON, or a custom format.

 It's done via `proxy.SetMessageOperations(*message.Operations)` The over-written message types are accepted only by the proxy itself.
-When a proxy forwards the message, it will convert it to the SDS default message format.
+When a proxy forwards the message, it will convert it to the noPerfection default message format.

 If the destination handler must reply a message, then proxy must reply as well.
 In this scenario,